8 Best Compression Socks for Running in 2023

 - Increased protection for the soles of your feet

-- Quick-drying material and antifungal technology reduces the need for washing
+- Quick-drying material and antifungal technology means less washing

 - Most expensive option on our list